SimpleDataLabsInc/prophecy-docs/docs/08-tutorials/02-low-code-jobs/reliable-ci-cd.md

 For our example, however, let's focus on a setup with two environments: **Development** & **Production**.
-Our **Development environment** is accessible to our whole organization (developers, analysts, support) and is connected to our development databricks workspace, which contains only dummy customer's data.
-Whereas, our **Production environment** is only accessible to our production support team and is connected to our production databricks workspace, which has real customer's data.
+Our **Development environment** is accessible to our whole organization (developers, analysts, support) and is connected to our development Databricks workspace, which contains only dummy customer data.
+Whereas, our **Production environment** is only accessible to our production support team and is connected to our production Databricks workspace, which has real customer data.

 #### Entities setup

 1. Create two **teams**:
-    - **developers** - superset of all the teams, which contains your developers and members of the _prod_support_ team
+    - **developers** - a superset of all the teams, which contains your developers and members of the _prod_support_ team
     - **prod_support** - team composed of members who have privileged production access permissions

 2. Create two **fabrics**: